Archibald Douglas, 6th Earl of Angus: Death

 at Tantallon Castle, Scotland, from erysipelas.
 He was buried at Abernethy, Perthshire, Scotland.

 Children and royal grandchild

-By Margaret Tudor he had Margaret, his only surviving legitimate child, who married Matthew Stewart, 4th Earl of Lennox, and was the mother of Henry Stuart, Lord Darnley who was the second husband of Mary, Queen of Scots.
+He and Margaret Tudor had Margaret, their only surviving legitimate child, who married Matthew Stewart, 4th Earl of Lennox, and was the mother of Henry Stuart, Lord Darnley, the second husband of Mary, Queen of Scots.

-Angus outlived his illegitimate daughter Janet Douglas who died around 1552.
-Janet had married Patrick Ruthven, 3rd Lord Ruthven and produced several children and the main Ruthven line.
+Angus outlived his illegitimate daughter Janet Douglas, who died around 1552.
+Janet had married Patrick Ruthven, 3rd Lord Ruthven, and produced several children and the main Ruthven line.
 Angus also had an illegitimate son George Douglas, who became Bishop of Moray.

 Since his only legitimate son, James Douglas, by his wife Margaret Maxwell died young, he was succeeded by his nephew David, the son of George Douglas of Pittendreich.